Wolves at the Door

 Wolves at the Door is a 2016 American horror film directed by John R. Leonetti and written by Gary Dauberman.
-The film is loosely based on the murder of Sharon Tate, the wife of Roman Polanski, and her friends in 1969 by members of the Manson Family, and takes place within The Conjuring Universe.
-The cast features Katie Cassidy, Elizabeth Henstridge, Adam Campbell and Miles Fisher as four friends who are stalked and murdered by a group of intruders at a farewell party.
+The film is loosely based on the murder of Sharon Tate, the pregnant wife of Roman Polanski, and her friends in 1969 by members of the Manson Family, and, though not considered an installment in the franchise, takes place within The Conjuring Universe.
+The cast features Katie Cassidy, Elizabeth Henstridge, Adam Campbell and Miles Fisher as four friends who are stalked and murdered by a group of intruders at a farewell party, with Eric Ladin reprising his role as Detective Clarkin from Leonetti's 2014 film Annabelle.

 The film, produced by New Line Cinema and The Safran Company and distributed by Warner Bros.
 Pictures, was first theatrically released in India on October 21, 2016, followed by Germany on March 2, 2017, and in the United Kingdom on March 17, 2017.
 It was released on Digital HD in the United States on April 18, 2017.
-It received very negative reviews from critics, garnering a rare 0% approval rating on Rotten Tomatoes.
+It was panned by critics, garnering a rare 0% approval rating on Rotten Tomatoes.
 The film was mainly criticized for its depiction of the Tate murders and was described as "exploitative" and "misconceived."

 Plot

-In 1969, John and Mary, a married couple sleeping in bed, are awakened in the middle of the night by knocks on their doors and windows.
+In 1969, John and Mary, a married couple asleep in their bed, are awakened in the middle of the night by knocks on their doors and windows.
 John goes downstairs to investigate but finds nothing.
 As he gets back into bed, he hears a crash downstairs.
 He sees the shadow of a man saying "Little Pig".
-As he runs back to his room to his wife, he locks the door.
+As he runs back to his wife, he locks the door.
 After calling the police, the intruders break open the door.
 Later, the intruders write messages in blood on the walls of the house, but leave before Detective Clarkin and the police arrive at the scene.

 The following night, Sharon, Jay, Wojciech, and Abigail commemorate Abigail's upcoming move back to Boston with a celebratory dinner at El Coyote in Hollywood, even though Wojciech is upset that Abby is allowing her parents to influence her decision.
 After dinner, the four friends return to Sharon's house for the evening.
 A pregnant Sharon calls her husband from the nursery, but suddenly the line goes dead.
 Meanwhile, Steven arrives at the property to see his friend William, who lives in the guesthouse.
 After selling William a stereo, Steven tries to leave, only to find the driveway gate disabled.
 He gets out and opens the gate, but his vehicle turns off unexpectedly.
 As he returns to his vehicle, he turns his headlights on to see a man standing in front of his truck and a woman standing behind his truck.
-He is then pulled out of the vehicle and stabbed to death.
+He is then pulled out of the vehicle and attacked with a sledgehammer.